carlosjpc/britecore-Project/README.md

   This endpoint returns a facts sub table, that is returned as JSON

-  2) Reports: /report/
+  2) Reports: '/report/'
   Creates reports taking three arguments:
-    1) pandas 'groupby', this argument can be repeated.
+    a) pandas 'groupby', this argument can be repeated.
-    2) to produce a data frame we need the second argument: calulate, which allows to apply: sum, mean, size and describe to the groupby object.
+    b) to produce a data frame we need the second argument: calulate, which allows to apply: sum, mean, size and describe to the groupby object.
-    3) explore_dim allows to pair the resulting DataFrame with a dimension, thus making possible to explore the impact of variables in the dimension table with the aggregated data in the DataFrame.
+    c) explore_dim allows to pair the resulting DataFrame with a dimension, thus making possible to explore the impact of variables in the dimension table with the aggregated data in the DataFrame.

-  3) PDF Reports: /pdf_report/
+  3) PDF Reports: '/pdf_report/'
   Returns a pdf comparing the industry numbers to those of one agency.
-    1) It takes 'agency_id', 'product_id', 'date_id' and 'risk_id' and 'line_type'
+    a) It takes 'agency_id', 'product_id', 'date_id' and 'risk_id' and 'line_type'
     as parameters for comparison.
-    2) Agency_id must be provided and is the agency which will be compared to all other agencies in the DB.
+    b) Agency_id must be provided and is the agency which will be compared to all other agencies in the DB.
-    3) at least one argument must be left blank, so that the comparison runs along that dimension values.
+    c) at least one argument must be left blank, so that the comparison runs along that dimension values.

   For the pdf creation to work you must install wkhtmltopdf, which can't be done